Anatomy

 return ` ${roundedClass}`;

-index is the image's position in the array, starting at zero. totalImages determines the grid shape.
-Together they tell us which corners sit on the outer edge of the grid and should be rounded.
-You will also notice that for three images, imageGrid handles the span classes directly on the first image rather than relying on a separate helper.
-This keeps all the position-aware logic in one place.
+};index is the image position in the array. totalImages picks the grid shape.
+Together they decide which corners sit on the outer edge and need rounding.
+For three images, imageGrid also carries the span classes for the first cell, which keeps the position rules in one place.

 Three images

-Three images introduce hierarchy.
-If every cell were the same size, the layout would feel cramped.
-The first image becomes the visual anchor, spanning the full height of the grid while the other two stack on the right.
+Three images need a clear anchor.
+The first image spans the full height of the grid while the other two stack on the right.

 export const imageSpan = (index: number, totalImages: number) => {